zrythm/zrythm/doc/user/projects/saving-loading.rst

-.. tip:: A blank template is available, and you can create your own templates by copying a project directory to :file:`{ZRYTHM_USER_DIR}/templates`.
+.. tip:: A blank template is available, and you can create your own templates by copying a project directory under :file:`templates` in the :term:`Zrythm user path`.

-Once a template (or blank) is selected and you click :guilabel:`Apply`, Zrythm will ask you for a parent directory to save the Project in and a title for the Project.
+Once a template (or blank) is selected and you click :guilabel:`Apply`, Zrythm will ask you for a parent directory to save the project in and a title for the project.

 .. image:: /_static/img/create_new_project.png
    :align: center

-Once you accept, the new Project will be set up and you will be ready to go.
+Once you accept, the new project will be set up and you will be ready to go.

 Saving Projects
 ---------------